-Year 2003 Goals
+Year 2005 Goals

-- Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Implement minority intern program with HNTB and Milwaukee County. - Achieve and surpass our DBE goal of 10 percent. - Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha areas.
-In particular, outreach and involvement will be achieved on the regional land use and transportation plan reevaluation.
+- Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Continue and expand implementation of minority intern program with HNTB, CH2M HILL, and Milwaukee County. - Achieve and surpass our DBE goal of 10 percent. - Continue and expand our outreach and involvement efforts for minority communities, and address all minority populations-African-American, Asian and Pacific Islander, American Indian and Alaska Native, and Hispanic-and particularly include Milwaukee, Racine, Kenosha, and Waukesha areas.
+In particular, outreach and involvement will be achieved on the regional land use and transportation plan reevaluation and short-range transit plans for Cities of Kenosha and Racine and Milwaukee County. - Implement Commission public involvement process, including recommendations for outreach to address Title VI and environmental justice, and limited English proficiency (LEP) language assistance plan.